ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-o the discussion on board ship when he was going to
+the discussion on board ship when he was going to
 Canada, and the case of the man who had * the misfortune to have
 too many children.” ‘‘ Being called upon in my turn to address
 the company, I alluded to this phrase, which had grated harshly